 3. Content quality: Consider the level of expertise of those who designed the curriculum.
 Check out reviews and ratings to make sure the program provides high-quality content that is engaging and educational.
 Also note the safety features of the platform.

-4. Variety of languages: Consider whether the program teaches a variety of programming languages, or just one.
+4. Variety of languages: Consider whether the program teaches a variety of programming languages, or just one - as you don't want any barriers to easy continuation.

 5. Support resources: Look for programs that offer additional resources, such as forums, video tutorials, or live expert guidance, to help kids learn and troubleshoot as needed.